jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-21-Radio-Over-Fiber.md

 - Providing a future-proof backbone for IT and public safety systems

 #### **Case Study: K-12 Campus Integration**
-Consider a typical school district with a 5-building campus located 12 miles from the central fire station:
+Consider a typical school district with a 5-building campus located 12 miles from a regional public safety facility with an EOC node:

 **Traditional Approach:**
 - 5 telecom rooms ($15K equipment each = $75K)